 5 Taste and adjust as needed: Taste the sauce.
 Add lemon juice or more salt if needed.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Date Caramel Sauce (Vegan) on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Vegan Date Caramel Dip on Simply Recipes.
 Thank you!Print